Top 8 Competitive Coding Competitions for High School Students

 TechOlympics combines competitions with workshops and seminars.
 It's not just about coding; it's about the wider tech landscape.
 To win, be well-versed in current tech trends and have a broad skill set, like being able to make connections across ideas easily and confidently presenting your project to an audience.

-Veritas AI is founded by Harvard graduate students.
-Through the programs, you get a chance to work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
-In the past year, we had over 1000 students learn AI & ML with us.
-You can apply here
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
+You can apply here!

 Image Source - USACO Logo